Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - A medical advocate who understands the labor and delivery process

-Help to Communicate
+Help Communicate

 When a patient needs to be heard and have support, a labor and delivery nurse ensures that her voice will be heard.

-This can include communicating with:
+This may look like communicating with:

 - Guests who are not welcome in the room

-- Doctors and anesthesiologists when needed
+- Doctors and anesthesiologists, when needed

 Be a Medical Advocate